USAJOBS/help-center/how-to/search/filters/work-schedule.md

 An intermittent job requires you to work from time to time – there is no set schedule.
 This is not the same as a part-time job.

 ## Job sharing
 A job share job requires you to share a full-time job with another employee.
-You and the other employee share the full-time job responsibilities and receive salary and benefits on a pro-rata basis.
+You and the other employee share the full-time job responsibilities and receive salary and benefits on a pro-rated basis.
 Each job sharer can work up to 32 hours per week.

 ## Multiple
 A job with multiple work schedules usually means there is more than one position that can be filled and the work schedules may vary.